Managing comb keeps top bar hives workable. To manage top bar hive comb, a beekeeper must know how to:

 Natural colonies don’t live forever.
 They live, die, and are scavenged.
 It’s a cleansing process that disperses accumulated pathogens and toxins.
 It gives the next generation a healthier start.

-But, for a beekeeper who wants to keep his equipment full of bees, the natural cleansing process is a problem.
-It requires empty hives.
+But, for a beekeeper that’s a problem.
+Natural processes requires empty hives.
 And it just takes way too long!

-Fortunately, beeswax is a pathogen and toxic sink in the hive.
-Periodically removing it and replacing it with new comb approximates the natural cleansing process without loosing the bees.
+Fortunately, beeswax is a pathogen and toxic sink.
+Replacing old comb with new comb approximates the natural cleansing process without loosing the bees.
 There are two basic ways to rotate comb:

 - a few combs per year